-Coronavirus-hit Mississippi, Louisiana, pounded by tornadoes, at least 8 dead
+Coronavirus-hit Mississippi, Louisiana, pounded by tornadoes, at least 8 dead in region

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-Mississippi and Louisiana—two states dealing with an increase of coronavirus cases—were hit Sunday with a deadly storm system that produced tornadoes that ripped through hundreds of homes and buildings, resulting in at least eight deaths.
+Mississippi and Louisiana—two states dealing with an increase of coronavirus cases—were hit Sunday with a deadly storm system that produced tornadoes that ripped through hundreds of homes and buildings, resulting in at least eight deaths in the region.

 CLICK FOR THE LATEST ON CORONAVIRUS